 Anxiety has been linked to a number of physical conditions.
-From skin blotches to chest pains to twitching toes, there are a host of different symptoms of anxiety that people experience as a result of stress, adrenaline, breathing, and more.
+From skin blotches to chest pains to twitching toes, there are a host of different anxiety symptoms that people experience as a result of stress, adrenaline, breathing, and more.

 Do You Have Health Anxiety?

-Most people that complain of swelling also have panic attacks or health anxiety, although some may have other anxiety disorders.
-Make sure that you take my anxiety test to get your free anxiety profile and learn how to control your anxiety symptoms.
+Many people who complain of swelling also have panic attacks or health anxiety, although some may have other anxiety disorders.

 The stress from anxiety causes many different problems within the body, and it wouldn't be a surprise for it to cause swelling.
 But swelling is actually not that common from anxiety.
 What is common is perceived swelling.